Surajchacko/Wipro-Consumer---MDM-Request-Template/README.md

 Wipro Consumer MDM Request POC

-You can download the MDM Request Template here.
+You can download the MDM Request Template from the files above.
-Click on the required template file above and download.
-Sumbit the filled up template in your AARI Digital Assistant.
+Once you have downloaded the file, fill up the template and submit the filled up template in your AARI Digital Assistant.